 Work Experience of Certified Public Accountant

-The requirements about work experience for a CPA aspirant may differ from country to country.
+The requirements for work experience for a CPA aspirant may differ from country to country.
 Some countries/ jurisdictions will require a minimum of 2 years of public accounting experience, while some countries/ jurisdictions are also fine with non-public accounting work experience.
-States with a tier-I system will make it mandatory for aspirants to qualify for the Certified Public Accountant exam and attain the relevant experience, too, for obtaining the CPA certificatandl as licensure.
-States with a tier-II system give the certification as soon as the student clears the CPA exam and allows them to fulfill relevant experience requirements after that.
+States with a tier-I system will make it mandatory for aspirants to qualify for the Certified Public Accountant exam and attain the relevant experience, too, for obtaining the CPA certificated as licensure.
+States with a tier-II system give the certification as soon as the student clears the CPA exam and allows them to fulfil relevant experience requirements after that.

 Certified Public Accountant exams are single-level examinations, and it consists of only four papers.
 It is an MCQ or multi-choice question examination.
 A candidate will have to appear for this single level exam and will need to answer 4 exam papers, and these questions will be asked in the form of multi-choice questions or MCQs.

 The exams in CPA are conducted on the following subjects-

 - Financial Accounting and Reporting- Maximum time allotted 4 hours